 Yeah, what does that tell you?

-Uh the law is flawed.
+The law is flawed.

-It's it's designed to fail, I think.
+It's designed to fail, I think.

-Well, the law is flawed, yeah, yeah.
+Now, the flaw, well, the law is flawed, yeah, yeah.

-That they announce Obamacare and that costs for the target group are going to increase.
+But I mean, who are these people to think that they announce Obamacare and that costs for the target group are going to increase?

-What in the world made them think that these people were going to excitedly, eagerly make a mad dash to healthcare.gov and sign up.
+What in the world made them think that these people were going to excitedly, eagerly make a mad dash to healthcare.gov and sign up?

-Because I've, I mean, here I've got kids that are under that age group that are under my insurance, and I've asked them, and they're like, why would I go get insurance if I'm under you, Dad?
+Whether they were on their parents' policies or not, where is the evidence that young people are going to run to a new healthcare website, sign up for healthcare they don't think they need and don't want what kind of thinking is behind this You know, that's where I'm really confused because I've, I mean, here I've got kids that are under that age group that are under my insurance, and I've asked them, and they're like, why would I go get insurance if I'm under you, Dad?

 I mean, it makes no sense whatsoever.